 The power window case study's authors provide in their text, using varying degrees of detail, the context where their transformations occur and the properties those transformations should satisfy.
 We use this information as a means to validate our work.
 Several transformations from the power window case study apparently fall under the analysis intent.
-In table III we summarize these transformations according to the classification of the analysis intent in Table II.
-Due to space limitations we provide only very brief descriptions the transformations in the case study, which can be found in [34].
+In Table 3 we summarize these transformations according to the classification of the analysis intent in Table 2.
+We only provide brief descriptions of the case study's transformations, which is entirely described in [34].